TravisChamness1994/COMP_232_LAB_5_SCANNER_TRANSITION_TABLE/README.md

 ## TASK 2:

-Create an FSA and transition table for the following grammar:
+Create an FSM and transition table for the following grammar:

 ```
 <program> ::= <statement> | <statement> <program>